Feith Calls for Prosecution of Any Crimes But Will Holder Answer?

 For the column, click here.

-7 Responses to “Feith Calls for Prosecution of Any Crimes But Will Holder Answer?”
+7 thoughts on “Feith Calls for Prosecution of Any Crimes But Will Holder Answer?”

 Sometimes the timing of the Law is inconvenient or uncomfortable politically for Constitutionalists like Obama, but that should never be the decider for fair and just law evenly applied.